CritCatDigiPres/CritCatDigiPres.github.io/README.md

 - Report on market need for digital preservation services that foreground critical cataloguing practices and justice-oriented preservation metadata within the digital preservation lifecycle.

 *Critical Cataloguing for Digital Preservation: a research commercialisation follow-on project* is a [Southampton Digital Humanities](https://github.com/Southampton-Digital-Humanities) project.
 The project run between September 2023 and July 2024.
 The project builds on research outcomes of *Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship*, a project funded under the Arts and Humanities Research Council (UK) "[UK-US Collaboration for Digital Scholarship in Cultural Institutions: Partnership Development Grants](https://ahrc.ukri.org/funding/apply-for-funding/current-opportunities/uk-us-collaboration-for-digital-scholarship-in-cultural-institutions-partnership-development-grants-opportunity/)" scheme.

+### Events

+**[Preserving our Digital Pasts: Stories, Methods, Futures](https://critcatdigipres.github.io/2024-06_digipres-event)** (13 June 2024, University of Southampton) gathered professionals from digital preservation, cultural heritage, and related fields to share experiences, explore preservation methodologies, and envision future collaborations.
+The event, hosted by Digital Preservation Southampton, featured a mix of talks, panel discussions, and rapid training sessions designed to educate, enlighten, and facilitate networking.*

 ### People